Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 Once enabled, the lightbox should work automatically.

-Preview your slider, and it should look something like this.
+Now, you might want to preview your slider, and it should look something like this:

 We hope this article helped you learn how to create a video and image WordPress slider.
-You may also want to check out our list of the must-have WordPress plugins and tools for business sites or our ultimate WordPress SEO guide to help you get more traffic to your website.
+You may also want to check out our guide on how to easily add interactive 360-degree images and how to add MP3 audio files to level up your WordPress site’s multimedia game.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.